yelizaveta-pystina/SpartanTrack/dev-06-0.2-main/ReadMe.md

 | 4           | Python        |
  Data is in database.

-12. Test Persistence of Data
+13. Test Persistence of Data
 This proves permanent storage works:

 Close the JavaFX application (click X)
-In Terminal, run again:
+In Terminal, run :

 bash   mvn clean javafx:run
+ OR
+ press play again, languages previosuly entered will remain

 Click "Manage Languages"
 All your languages should still be there!

-13.Can view Database in IntelliJ
+14. Can view Database in IntelliJ

 Configure IntelliJ Database Tool
 If using IntelliJ IDEA: